Your frequently asked questions about physician associates

 - provide care or treatments to patients in an unsupervised setting.

-Physician associates are dependent practitioners working with a dedicated Consultant supervisor, but are able to work autonomously with appropriate support.
+Physician associates are dependent practitioners working with a dedicated consultant or GP supervisor, but are able to work autonomously with appropriate support.

-Supervision of a qualified Physician Associate is similar to that of a doctor in training or trust grade doctor in that the PA is responsible for their actions and decisions; however the clinician who is ultimately responsible for the patient is the Consultant.
+Supervision of a qualified physician associate is similar to that of a doctor in training or trust grade doctor in that the PA is responsible for their actions and decisions.
+However, who is ultimately responsible for the patient is the medical consultant or GP supervisor.

 As a clinical supervisor there is also a responsibility for ongoing development of the PA including appraisal and development of a professional development plan (PDP).